Parkinson’s Disease – Diagnosis, Symptoms, and Treatment

 Parkinson's disease is a degenerative neurologic condition that typically causes progressive tremor, slowed movement, muscle stiffness, and trouble walking.
 Eventually, individuals may develop behavioral changes.
 Most people develop symptoms during middle age (around age 56).

 The condition usually starts with shaking or tremor in one arm.
 Over time, patients may become physically disabled without the ability to perform daily activities.
-In fact, this condition is a relatively common cause of falls in the elderly.
+This condition is a relatively common cause of falls in the elderly.